EnkiduGilgamesh/C-Tutorial/1_Grammar/README.md

 | `%Lf` | long double type floating number |
 | `%p` | put out a hexadecimal number with **8 digits if the system is 32 bit, whereas 16 digits if the system is 64 bit** |

 We can expand the placeholder as `%num1.num2..`.
-The `num1` means that the out will hold how many digits place whereas the `num2` means how many digits will visitable.
+The `num1` means that the out will hold how many digits place whereas the `num2` means how many digits are visitable.
 For example

 ```c
 printf("%5.4d\n", 22);